-In preparing the financial statements, management has evaluated events and transactions for potential recognition or disclosure through February 26, 2016, the date financial statements were available to be issued.
+In preparing the financial statements, management has evaluated events and transactions for potential recognition or disclosure through March 25, 2020, the date financial statements were available to be issued.
+The District is currently applied for a rate increase to support the operations and improvements need for the District.